derekfrye/sql-middleware/docs/README.md

 ### Queries without parameters

-You can create queries without parameters using `new_without_params`:
+You can create queries without parameters using `new_without_params`, same whether using sqlite or postgres:

 ```rust
 let query = QueryAndParams::new_without_params(